 You can read Part II here.

-If you have the attention span of a gnat (I know I’m verbose…) you can just watch the video, it is a pretty great visual representation of why goal setting is over-hyped, misunderstood and fails the majority of people — particularly with weight loss, but in nearly every other aspect of life too.
+tl;dr You can just watch the video below, it is a pretty great visual representation of why goal setting is over-hyped, misunderstood and fails the majority of people — particularly with weight loss, but in nearly every other aspect of life too.

 Sometimes people overlook this, we often never think about when and where goals are applicably useful and where they can actually hold us back.

 Anecdotally speaking, the people who seem to have the most success are the ones who don’t chronically set long-term goals.

 While people who struggle, are constantly setting new goals.

 As a recovering hardcore goal setter, I couldn’t believe I wrote that title when I wrote this blog post in 2011.

 I believe goals can be used beneficially, if you understand their purpose, they are truly inspired, they come from a deep sense of purpose, tie into your values and if you set them correctly based upon their intrinsic meaning.

 Too many people set goals based on other people’s perceptions, rather than their personal value or meaning.

 Having written about the concepts of goal-setting now for a couple of years, I no longer believe that people should follow the ‘traditional’ rules of goal-setting, like the S.M.A.R.T. or R.U.M.B.A. method you may often hear preached.